Menu

 5. Manmandir Ghat

-Architectural Beauty: Mughal and Rajput architectural blend, making it unique.
+Architectural Beauty: Mughal and Rajput architectural blend, unique to this area.

 Significance: Built by Maharaja Man Singh of Jaipur in the 16th century.

-Houses an ancient observatory (Jantar Mantar), built by Jai Singh II, for studying celestial bodies.
+Represents an ancient observatory (Jantar Mantar), built by Jai Singh II, used for the observation of celestial bodies.

 6. Bhonsale Ghat